Wehrmachtserdbeere/Natsuki-Bot/Readme.md

 - If you send a playlist link, only the selected song will play.
 If you can fix this, contact me, and I'll credit your fix.
 - If the bot shows incorrect titles, lengths, or thumbnails, restart the bot.
 The queue is likely messed up.
 Avoid requesting multiple songs simultaneously.
 - The Playlist command may sometimes show incorrect songs or fail to update properly.
-- The skip command **should** work.
+- The skip command *should* work.

 This is a rudimentary solution after major bots removed YouTube playback for an immature reason. *(But hey, while you can’t play YouTube videos anymore, at least you can be a child predator on Discord without facing any problems!
-Some of the Discord Administrators even are those!)*
+Some of the Discord Administrators will even join you on that adventure!)*

 - The bot **cannot** play age-restricted videos.
 There may be a way to bypass this, but I don’t know how.
+You might be able to do this by having yt-dlp log in using your credentials, but I don't plan on adding this functionality by default.
 - **Country-restricted videos can be bypassed with a VPN.**
 - If you're running the bot on a server, use a VPN to bypass country restrictions.